 For the list of services, with corresponding options and values, that you can enable for the reseller account, see the Service Plans and service options table.
-On successful creation of the account, the message, Reseller <reseller name> successfully created, is displayed.
+On successful creation of the account, the message, Reseller reseller name> successfully created, is displayed.

 '''

-/usr/local/bin/AddReseller [ -r <source reseller> ] [ -c <service>, <option>=<value>,...]
+/usr/local/bin/AddReseller [ -r <source reseller> ] [ -c <service>, <option>=<value>, . . . ]

 '''

 - <source reseller> is the name of an existing reseller account whose account information you want to use as a template for the new reseller account.
-If you do not specify the <source reseller>, all the services and corresponding options of all services mentioned in the services and options table on page 47 are required. - <service> is the name of the service for which you want to specify options for the reseller. - <option> is the arguments or parameters that you want to specify for the reseller. - <value> is what the option specifies, such as a name, password, or measurement.
+If you do not specify the <source reseller>, all the services and corresponding options of all services mentioned in the services and options table ("Using the Reseller Command Line Interface scripts" on page 51) are required. - <service> is the name of the service for which you want to specify options for the reseller. - <option> is the arguments or parameters that you want to specify for the reseller. - <value> is what the option specifies, such as a name, password, or measurement.